Junior School Curriculum

 The Pre-Preparatory Department consists of two classes for each year group, from Reception through to Year 2.
 The staff are well qualified and every class is allocated a dedicated teaching assistant.
 The balanced curriculum offered at Acorn House allows for a smooth transition into Beechwood.
 All pupils have equal access to the curriculum, which consists not just of the activities and the lessons, but also the attitudes and values that the school promotes.
 The dispositions, which we try to foster, form a sound foundation for the future academic success of pupils.
 The pastoral care of the children is strong, with emphasis placed on providing a safe and happy environment in which the children can learn to live and work with others.

-The pastoral system within the school supports each pupil as he or she moves from Year 3 to Year 6.
-Each year group consists of 2 classes and a maximum of 22 children can be accommodated per class.
+The pastoral system within the school supports each pupil as he or she moves from Year 3 to Year 6 and each year group consists of 2 classes.
 Every member of staff supports and nurtures the children.
 Class councils and a School Council have been formed to allow pupils the opportunities to discuss ideas.

 Excellent facilities provide all children with a good learning environment.
 The ICT provision within the school is of a high specification.
 The school is fully networked with Interactive Smart Boards in each teaching room and a fully fitted Dyscovery and Learning Zone.
 Banks of laptops and iPads are available for the children to use throughout the school.
 Safe access to the Internet adds to the resources available for the pupils’ experience.